NebriBlackwing/LaravelDocker/README.md

 For Windows 10 Home - https://docs.docker.com/toolbox/toolbox_install_windows/
 For Mac - https://hub.docker.com/editions/community/docker-ce-desktop-mac

-Most major linux distrubutions also contain a docker package in their repositories.
+Most major linux distributions also contain a docker package in their repositories.
 See your distributions documentation for details.

 ## Running Instructions